patronage/bubs-next/docs/images.md

 The only thing you need to make sure you've done is whitelisted local and public image locations in `next.config.js`.

+If you need to export your images, locally, see the `Wordpress` docs for details on how to export.

 ### Elastic Storage

 The one thing we've run into is large sites with increasingly large images storage requirements.
 On cloud hosts, this storage is often surprisingly limited.